shrestha-ajay/AjayShrestha.com/README.md

 ## Introduction
 Welcome to my site.
 My name is Ajay Shrestha.
-I work for Imagen Technologies (Healthcare AI startup in New York City) as an engineer and teach part-time at the University of Bridgeport (CT) as an adjunct faculty.
+I work for Imagen Technologies (Healthcare AI startup in New York City) as an engineering manager and teach part-time at the University of Bridgeport (CT) as an adjunct faculty.
 I received PhD in machine learning in 2019.
 I am passionate about contineous learning and applying knowledge/experience to solve problems and have a positive impact in the world.

 ## Education & Experience
-- 15+ years of engineering and management experience in DevOps and Systems Engineering at US companies ranging from startups (Internet, healthcare, life sciences, AI) to Fortune 100 corporation including [iMedX](https://imedx.com/), [Core Informatics](http://coreinformatics.com/), [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html) and [Imagen Technologies](https://imagen.ai/) (present)
+- 15+ years of engineering and management experience at US companies ranging from startups (Internet, healthcare, life sciences, AI) to Fortune 100 corporation including [iMedX](https://imedx.com/), [Core Informatics](http://coreinformatics.com/), [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html) and [Imagen Technologies](https://imagen.ai/) (present)
 - BS/MS/PhD, Computer Science & Engineering, [University of Bridgeport](https://www.bridgeport.edu/), Connecticut, USA
 - Industry Certifications in project management (PMP), cloud development, devops, machine learning and others, [link](https://www.youracclaim.com/users/ajayshrestha/badges)
 - 5 years  of teaching (2016 - present) as Adjunct Faculty: Teach courses in Cloud Computing and Embedded Systems Designs (micro-controllers) to engineering students at the University of Bridgeport